The average press release gets ignored by 99% of journalists.

 Then launch your product on Kickstarter.

 Kickstarter is like the milkshake that brings all the journalists to the yard.
-For some reason, adding this word to a news story automatically gets writers, and the people who read them, excited.
+For some reason, adding this word to a news story automatically excites writers and those who read it.

 Why?

-• From outrageous claims to missed goals, a Kickstarter launches usually make for interesting story ideas.
+- From outrageous claims to missed goals, a Kickstarter launch usually makes for interesting story ideas.

 Tap into this by launching your product on the platform.